systems-immunology-roslin-institute/systems-immunology-roslin-institute.github.io/README.md

 ## **About**

 Graphia is designed and built by a small dedicated group of scientists working in Edinburgh, Scotland.
-We are passionate about graphs, visualisation and creating tools that aid the interpretation of complex data.
+We are passionate about graphs, the power of visualisation and creating tools that aid the interpretation of complex data.

 Our journey started 20 years ago, as we began to envisage how graphs could help us analyse the relationships between genes and proteins.
 For 15 years we developed our first software, BioLayout, a platform that taught us the power of graph-based analyses.
 This is still a great tool, but innate limitations in its design prevented us from developing it further, so in 2015 we set up a company, Kajeka Ltd, and started again.
 Unfortunately, the company did not survive but Graphia, the main product of Kajeka did and we have now made it free and open source for all to enjoy.

-Current team: Tom Freeman and Tim Angus.

 To reference Graphia, please cite:….